WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 Additionally, the [Node.js download page](https://nodejs.org/en/download/) includes installers and binaries.

 **Note:** The build tools and process occur on the command-line, so some basic familiarity using a terminal application is required.
-Some text editors have a terminal built-in which is fine to use, Visual Studio Code editor is one popular example.
+Some text editors have a terminal built-in which is fine to use; Visual Studio Code and PhpStorm are two popular options.

 ### Node Package Manager (npm)